-To appropriately prevent, diagnose, and treat osteoporosis, physicians and other healthcare providers should understand the epidemiology, physiology, and management.
-The purpose of this course is to provide members of the interdisciplinary team, including physicians, nurses, and other healthcare professionals, with the information regarding causes and treatment of osteoporosis necessary to effectively provide patient-centered care.
+To appropriately prevent, diagnose, and treat osteoporosis, healthcare providers should understand the epidemiology, physiology, and management.
+The purpose of this course is to provide psychologists with the information regarding causes and treatment of osteoporosis necessary to effectively provide patient-centered care.